leostera/tap-idris/README.md

 # `TAP`
 > 🍻 A simple TAP producer for Idris

-`TAP` is a concise, minimalistic, text-based protocol for reporting test results.
+`TAP` is a terse, minimalistic, text-based protocol for reporting test results.
 Read more at [www.testanything.org](https://testanything.org)

 Note: this is just something I hacked together to produce consistent test